mfichman/cs248-sfml-template/README.md

 This is a template for writing rendering programs using the [Simple and Fast Multimedia Library](www.sfml-dev.org) and the [Open Asset Import Library](assimp.sourceforge.net).

-It includes a basic demo in Main.cpp, and a class for loading shaders in Shader.cpp/Shader.h.

 Building and Running the Demo
 -----------------------------